 Lambí (conch) is a refined, more expensive choice to stuff pastelitos, but well worth it.
-Check the recipe for instruction on how to make it into a filling for empanadas.
+Check the recipe for instructions on how to make it into a filling for empanadas.

 Cheese is another popular choice, gouda or Emmental are great choices, but for a more Dominican touch you can make them with crumbled queso de freír (or halloumi if you don't find queso de freír).

 While I believe that the dough is secondary to a great empanada, it doesn't mean that it isn't important.
 The dough is a matter of taste and much discussion.
 I am of the school of crispy, flaky dough, but some people prefer a more "bready", flexible dough.

 The cooking method is also important to the end result.